 Length: You can hike this as an out-and-back and pick your distance.
 From the trailhead on Gerton highway, it is approximately:

 - 1 mile to Little Bearwallow Falls (2 miles round-trip)

 - 2 miles to Wildcat Rock (4 miles round-trip)

-- 3 miles to end of the trail at a ridgeline meadow
+- 3 miles to the ridgeline meadow on Little Bearwallow Mountain (6 miles round-trip)

 Great For: Hiking, Wildflowers, Views, Waterfalls, Sunsets, Photography, Rock Climbing, Ice Climbing